HackMeGG/windows-setup/readme-guide-eng.md

 #### 2. Installing Drivers:

-1. Install the latest drivers for chipset, lan, wifi & bluetooth, sound.
+1. Install the latest drivers for chipset, lan, wifi & bluetooth, sound, GPU (below are instructions for installing a clean driver, you can just install the driver without these instructions)..
 You can get them from the motherboard website.

 ##### 2.1.
 Installing driver for the GPU: